Lemon Berry Trifle

 - Fresh berries: No extra steps here, just layer fresh berries right into the trifle.
 Whichever berries you use, I recommend using fresh.
 Frozen berries are a convenient substitution when fresh berries are not available, but they leak juices in the trifle layers regardless if you thaw or not before layering.
 Think about how you want the fruit to taste and go from there.

-- Whipped cream: Always homemade.
+- Whipped cream: Always homemade whipped cream.
 Prepared with heavy cream, a little sugar, and vanilla extract—you can’t go wrong with fluffy and lightly sweetened homemade whipped cream.
 Half of the whipped cream is beaten into the lemon cheesecake filling and the remaining half is spread or piped on top of the trifle.
 I used my Wilton 1M tip for piping.

 The lemon cheesecake layer uses 1 cup of my lemon curd recipe, so you’ll have 1/2 cup leftover.